Spotify Web Player Not Working | Make Web Player Working Again

 - Finally, allow the ‘Enhanced Tracking Protection is on for this site’ option

-Note: In the updated version of Firefox, enabling protected content has been changed to allowing enhanced tracking protection.
+Note: In the updated version of Firefox, enabling protected content has been changed to allow enhanced tracking protection.

 # Stack of unimportant cookies and cache files on the browser